vst2213/AUT-Plus/README.md

 Release will need to be opened using Visual Studio Code

+You may need to install Git, this can be found here: https://git-scm.com/downloads/win

 Please then open a new terminal and change the directory using: “cd autplus”

 Please then type and install the following packages